S1hane/jsCollector/README.md

 # jsCollector

 This was my MVP project at Hack Reactor.
-Similar to a hack-a-thon, I had 16 hours to implement plan and implement a novel piece of software.
+Similar to a hack-a-thon, I had 16 hours to plan and implement a novel piece of software.

 And here is jsCollector.
 A tool designed to help move the community of overclocking to a more collaborative level, while solving a three big issues we have faced since I overclocked my first Pentium 75 in the mid 90s to my last Haswell-E a few years ago.